bechbit/tttttttt3/README.md

 ____________________________________________________________

 ### 20. The nurse is assessing a client who has developed cardiac tamponade.
-Which of the
+Which of the following findings would the nurse expect to observe?
+Select all that apply.

 - [x] Bibasilar crackles
 - [x] A systolic murmur